-XPEL Technologies Corp. (the "Company") is based in San Antonio, Texas and manufactures and distributes after-market automotive products.
-The focus of the Company is the aftermarket for automotive paint and headlight protection products which it serves through its offerings of bulk paint protection film (PPF), pre-cut PPF and headlight protection kits.
+XPEL Technologies Corp. (the "Company") is based in San Antonio, Texas and manufactures, sells, distributes, and installs after-market automotive products, including automotive paint protection film, headlight protection film, automotive window films and other related products.

 The Company was incorporated by articles of incorporation in the state of Nevada, U.S.A. in October 2003 and its registered office is 618 W. Sunset Road, San Antonio, Texas, 78216.
 The Company is a public company listed on the TSX Venture Exchange trading under the symbol "DAP.U".